sanazbahargam/SanazBahargam.github.io/_pages/cv.md

   * Twitter
   * Area of Expertise: Deep Learning, NLProc, Learning to Rank

-* Summer 2016: Visiting Research Scientist and Adjunt Professor
+* Summer 2016: Visiting Research Scientist and Adjunct Professor
   * Stevens Institute of Technology
   * Teaching Data Science and Machine Learning course
   * Research on forming efficient teams

 * Summer 2015: Research Intern
   * 128 Technology
   * Research on using machine learning for traffic modeling and traffic congestion avoidance.
 In addition, research on using unsupervised and supervised anomaly detection analysis using network traffic feature distributions, clustering methods, and neural networks.